-- 5.4.5.
-It should be noted that a LGS enjoys protection akin to that of Green Belt, There are however defined exceptions which are considered to be "very special circumstances".
-Designation on agricultural land for example imposes no new restrictions or obligations on landowners. - 5.4.6.
-Any designation does not in itself confer any rights of public access over that which exists at present.

-- 5.4.7.
+- 5.4.1.
+Many residents chose to live in Wellow for the rural location and to be close to the countryside.
+The Residents of Wellow have clearly demonstrated through the Residents' Survey that they value the rural aspect of the Parish and appreciate the trees, hedgerows and wildlife.
+It should also be noted that such green spaces are key to people's health and well-being, - 5.4.2.
+The purpose of this policy is to introduce protection to those areas of land that are of particular value to the community within the Parish which meet the relevant criteria for designation as Local Green Spaces (LGS). - 5.4.3.
+It should be noted that a LGS enjoys protection akin to that of the Green Belt.
+The NPPF states that (a) "inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances" (para 152); and (b) that "when considering any planning application, local planning authorities should ensure that substantial weight is given to any harm to the Green Belt.
+'Very special circumstances' will not exist unless the potential harm to the Green Belt by reason of inappropriateness, and any other harm resulting from the proposal, is clearly outweighed by other considerations" (para 153) - 5.4.4.
+Any designation does not in itself confer any rights of public access over that which exists at present. - 5.4.5.
 From the results of the survey and the public consultation exercises the following Local Green Spaces are proposed below in Policy WP-L3.
-Further details of each Local Green Space is found in the LGS evidence base document in Appendix G. - 5.4.8.
-It is also worthy of note that The NFNP Authority commissioned, along with neighbouring Councils, a supplementary guidance which considers mitigation for recreational impacts of development on the New Forest Special Protection Area (SPA), Special Area for Conservation (SAC) and Ramsar sites.
-The results show that the periphery of the New Forest is being eroded and habitats destroyed by the number of local people regularly visiting the area.
-To mitigate this, the research recommends alternative recreational greenspaces and routes outside the New Forest SAC/SPA/Ramsar - 5.4.9.
+Further details of each Local Green Space is found in the LGS evidence base document in Appendix G which gives access to an interactive map of the LGS. - 5.4.6.
 The residents of Wellow have family walks and exercise their dogs along the lanes and footpaths in the Parish and enjoy the rural environment and sense of space.
-The space is provided by the breaks in housing in Maurys Lane, Slab Lane and Lower Common Road/Buttons Lane.
+The space is provided by the breaks in housing in Maurys Lane, Slab Lane and Lower Common Road/ Buttons Lane.
 The wide verges in Foxes Lane and the views across the fields and River Blackwater from the footpaths and lanes; all add to the rural environment which the residents value.
 In the past residents have been involved in planting trees such as in Slab Lane, Fielders Way, the Buxton Land and clearing the pond in Foxes Lane, which gives a sense of ownership.
 Without these Local Green Spaces more residents will visit Wellow Common, part of the New Forest SAC/SPA/Ramsar sites.